temporalio/documentation/docs-src/cli/cmd-options/db-filename.md

     - external temporal and state events
 ---

-File in which to persist Temporal state (by default, Workflows are lost when the process dies).
+File in which to persist Temporal state.
+By default, Workflows are lost when the process dies.